 The second illusion is that even if you knew what you wanted it is unlikely that you could get exactly that.
-Getting what you want might actually lead to a disappointment as we don’t necessarily know what is good for us until we let life’s experiences shape us.
-For instance, 5 years ago I didn’t know that I wanted to lead a women’s network.
+Getting what you want may actually lead to a disappointment.
+We don’t often know what is good for us until we let life’s experiences shape us.
+For instance, 8 years ago I didn’t know that I wanted to lead a women’s network.
 DrivenWoman had not yet been born.
-But I did know I wanted to make an impact and explore what I’m capable of doing and grow.
+But I did know I wanted to make an impact and explore what I’m capable of doing, and grow.

 Here are 5 steps you can take immediately to plan your life, even if you don’t know what you want.